lorin/failure-mode-bestiary/README.md

 ## Expired certificate

-When your TLS certificate expires️.
+When your TLS certificate expires️, and all of the sudden clients aren't able to communicate with servers anymore.

 ## Poisoned cache